-If your child is going to be absent for longer than 15 days due to medical reasons either consecutively or accumulatively, we will work with the Local Authority to ensure that your child will have access to relevant and appropriate education.
-This includes Public Exam provision and the education of siblings where your family have had to travel and stay away from the home.
-Such an absence would normally be accompanied by medical evidence.
+If your child is likely to be absent for longer than 15 days due to health needs you should tell us as soon as possible.
+We will work with you, the Local Authority and medical professionals where appropriate to ensure that your child will have access to relevant and appropriate education.
+This includes public exam provision and the education of siblings where your family have had to travel and stay away from the home.
+Such an absence will normally involve medical professionals.
+In most cases, we will try to minimise the amount of time your child spends away from school, so that they stay connected with their teachers and their friends.